Spiritual, Moral, Social and Cultural

 - Our pupils have enjoyed ‘shared’ residential experiences at Bryntysilio Outdoor Pursuits Centre in Wales in recent years with other Walsall schools having significantly greater ethnic diversity than Castlefort (Caldmore Primary and Hillary Primary).
 Pupils from both schools were commended for the harmonious relationships they developed during their stays at the centre.
 It was good to see pupils from each school engaging in games of football and cricket during unstructured times, and generally socialising so well.

-- Our core modern foreign language in school is French.
-Pupils begin formal learning in KS1; short lessons with a speaking and listening focus.
-As they move through KS2, pupils study the language and cultural aspects in greater depth, developing competency and fluency.
+- Our core modern foreign languages in school are Spanish and French.
+Pupils begin informal learning of Spanish in KS1; short lessons with a speaking and listening focus.
+As they move through KS2, pupils study the French language and cultural aspects in greater depth, developing competency and fluency.

 - Our pupils develop an understanding of communities, including their own, through their PSHE/Citizenship curriculum and a range of ‘local’ partnerships the school is involved in e.g. Oakwood Special School, Shire Oak Academy etc.